Meet AERO's Board and senior managers.

 A close-up portrait of Leslie Loble.
 She wears glasses, has curly hair and is smiling with her eyes.

-Leslie Loble is Industry Professor at University of Technology Sydney, a Fellow of the Paul Ramsay Foundation and chairs the Australian Network for Quality Digital Education, a national council on early childhood development, and is Deputy Chair of the Australian Curriculum, Assessment and Report Authority (ACARA), among other appointments.
+Leslie Loble is Industry Professor at University of Technology Sydney and chairs the Australian Network for Quality Digital Education as well as a national council on early childhood development, and is Deputy Chair of the Australian Curriculum, Assessment and Report Authority (ACARA), among other appointments.
 Leslie previously served as Deputy Secretary in NSW Education, leading strategy, reform and innovative delivery across schooling, early childhood and tertiary education.
 She established the influential Centre for Education Statistics and Evaluation and the award-winning Centre for Learning Innovation.
 Nationally, Leslie was long-term chair of the Schooling Policy Group, which supports the education Ministerial Council in key education policy reforms.
-She was appointed a Member of the Order of Australia in 2022, named one of Australia’s top 50 school education innovators in 2019, awarded the Australian Financial Review Top 100 Women of Influence in 2013 for her impact on Australian public affairs and holds degrees from Harvard University and Cornell University.
+She was appointed a Member of the Order of Australia in 2022, named one of Australia’s top 50 school education innovators in 2019, awarded the Australian Financial Review Top 100 Women of Influence in 2013 and holds degrees from Harvard University and Cornell University.

 Dr Robyn Mildon

 Robyn is a Visiting Associate Professor at the Yong Loo Lin School of Medicine, National University of Singapore (NUS), where she helped establish the Centre for Holistic Initiatives for Learning and Development (CHILD) and the Behavioural and Implementation Science Interventions (BISI).
-Robyn is also an Adjunct Associate Professor at Monash University and served as the Chair of the Evidence and Implementation Summit 2023.
+Robyn is also an Adjunct Associate Professor at Monash University and is the Chair of the Evidence and Implementation Summit 2025.
 Robyn has authored or co-authored multiple peer-reviewed publications, commissioned evidence reviews, book chapters and the book Implementation Science 3.0.

 In 2022, Robyn was awarded the John Westbrook Award for Contributions to Knowledge Translation by the Campbell Collaboration.
 This international award recognises outstanding contributions to knowledge translation and the dissemination and implementation of evidence.